Gender pay gap

 We will, over the next two years, continue to:

-We will continue working with colleagues, trade unions, the EDI Panel and relevant forums to achieve these goals.
+We will continue working with colleagues, trade unions, our Equality, Diversity and Inclusion Panel and relevant forums to achieve these goals.